-The Code of Fundraising Practice and and its associated rule books for street and door fundraising outline the standards expected of all charitable fundraising organisations across the UK.
+The Code of Fundraising Practice outlines the standards expected of all charitable fundraising organisations across the UK.
 The standards were developed by the fundraising community through the work of the Institute of Fundraising (IoF) and Public Fundraising Association (PFRA).

-The Code and the Rule Books have been formally transferred to the Fundraising Regulator at its launch on 7th July 2016.
-Decisions on changes to the Code will be made by the Fundraising Regulator’s Standards Committee in consultation with fundraising stakeholders.
+The Code and the Rule Books were formally transferred to the Fundraising Regulator at its launch on 7th July 2016.
+Decisions on changes to the Code are made by the Fundraising Regulator’s Standards Committee in consultation with fundraising stakeholders.

 Find out more on: